 Spontaneously occurring malignancies in dogs provide a tool for translational research for human oncology.
 Complete characterization of canine proteome in lymphoma, as well as biomarker validation with detailed explanation of the role of involved proteins becomes useful for diagnosis and treatment monitoring.

 Keywords: proteomics, dog, lymphoma, biomarker.

-Clinic for Internal Diseses, Faculty of Veterinary Medicine, University of Zagreb
+1 Department of Chemistry and Biochemistry, Faculty of Veterinary Medicine, University of Zagreb,

-Laboratory of Proteomics, Clinic for Internal Diseses, Faculty of Veterinary Medicine
+2Clinic for Internal Diseses, Faculty of Veterinary Medicine, University of Zagreb